MarkHershey/SUTDHousingPortal/docs/Final_report.md

 UI-level user flow tests cover the same user flow as above, but it is done at the user interface level, thus completely black-boxed, the test program has no direct access to API endpoints, it could only access what normal user could possibly access.
 The automated test is powered by Selenium with Python.

+Coverage:

+1. Complete workflow of the Housing Application module.
+   - Application Creation + Application Submission + Application Status Checking + Application Management + Offer management
+2. Complete workflow of Event module:
+   - Create Event + View Event + Join Event + Delete Event + Edit Event + Take Attendance + Cancel Attendance + Quit Event
+3. Complete workflow of Disciplinary record module.
+(Similar to event workflow)
+4. Complete workflow of setting and revoking the House Guardian module.
+5. Complete workflow of profile editing module, including multiple user simulation by multiple web drivers (Concurrent Testing).
+6. Basic login/logout normal + abnormal testing

+We follow "Modify -> Validation" method to test.
+For every modification (eg. create event, edit event, etc), we will checkout the result of modification to ensure that the modification has already taken place and is displayed correctly.

 #### e.
 UI Robustness Tests with Selenium

 To ensure that the robustness of our system, the application should not stop responding, the database should not be taking in invalid or malicious data under any circumstances.
 Thus, we introduced the money test, which is powered by Selenium to randomly click buttons, create random inputs.

+We also created tests about forbidden URL / invalid URL / Page that is not supposed to be reached just by key in the correct URL, the test result is good as the redirection (to the homepage or the 404-page) of our system works well.

 #### f.
 User Test with End User